medusajs/medusa/docs/content/add-plugins/segment.md

 ![Enter a name under the Name field then click on the Add Source button](https://res.cloudinary.com/dza7lstvk/image/upload/v1668000693/Medusa%20Docs/Segment/u2hzkB5_t59yhj.png)

 On the new source dashboard, you should find a Write Key.
-You’ll use this key in the next section after you install the Segment plugin on your Medusa server.
+You’ll use this key in the next section after you install the Segment plugin on your Medusa backend.

 ![The Write Key is available on the new source's page](https://res.cloudinary.com/dza7lstvk/image/upload/v1668000708/Medusa%20Docs/Segment/OTJVsz7_v95qla.png)